What is a LIT (Licensed Insolvency Trustee)?

 Your LIT will explain both the pros and cons of the process to you in detail so that you understand what it entails.

-Once you file, creditors must stop harassing you for money and can only communicate indirectly with you through your licensed insolvency trustee.
+Once you file, creditors must stop harassing you for money and can only communicate indirectly with you through your Licensed Insolvency Trustee.

 You also get to keep some of your assets, including your home, in most cases.